gagibran/udemy-complete-csharp-unity-game-developer-2d/csharp/README.md

 So, we make a `Walkable` class, with a `Walk()` method on it.
 We now make `Person` and `Dog` be composed of `Animal` and `Walkable`, and `Goldfish` will now only be composed of `Animal`.
 We can even make a `Swimmable` class, with a `Swim()` method on it, and make it compose `Goldfish`.

+With composition, we can also replace the `Animal` class with an `IAnimal` interface.

-Thus, we should always favor composition over inheritance.
+Thus, we should always favor composition over inheritance, but use inheritance properly if needed.